JeraldDude/ugomemo-server/README.md

 here are the list of Nintendo DSi headers that get used while connecting or in use of Flipnote Hatena:

 X-DSi-MAC
-> The Nintendo DSi MAC Adress seen in the Internet Settings (Uppercase HEX)
+> The Nintendo DSi MAC Address seen in the Internet Settings (Uppercase HEX)

 X-DSi-ID